senner007/jumbleScramblePluginPointer/readme.txt

 + do not run init on object instantiation (run after as obj.init())- FIX ME!
 + add boolean to cutOffEnd method which prevents the function from running if the cut-off element(s) will make adjacent container fire its cutoffEnd method and thereby creating an infinite loop.
 + add option to fire layoutComplete after all instances have been initialized.
 Probably using jquery.deferred http://api.jquery.com/deferred.promise/
++ remove animAdded from prototype and add to animation module